List of AAAS Graduate Courses

 A multi-disciplinary and critical examination of the origins, dimensions, and legacies of the African Diaspora.
 Topics will vary each term.

-Examination and critique of various theories of popular culture as they relate to Africa and to specific texts in popular culture.
+Examination and critique of various theories and genres of popular culture as they relate to the African situation.

 7810 TOPICS IN BLACK FEMINIST THEORY